kundajelab/atac_dnase_pipelines/README.md

 $ bds atac.bds -fastq1 [READ1] -fastq2 [READ2] -species [hg19 or mm9]
 ```

-For other clusters, add -mod, -addpath and -shcmd to set up enviroment variables for your jobs.
-This is explained in <a href="https://github.com/kundajelab/ENCODE_chipseq_pipeline/blob/master/README_PIPELINE.md">README_PIPELINE.md</a>.
+For other clusters, add -mod, -addpath and -shcmd to set up enviroment variables for your jobs or make an environment file for your system.
+See details <a href="https://github.com/kundajelab/ENCODE_chipseq_pipeline/blob/master/README_PIPELINE.md">here</a>.

 To list all parameters and default values for them,
 ```